Thornam/Timeseries_Transformer/README.md

 The model is trained on the 12% largest stocks (Market Capitalization) in North America and Western Europe for the period 2012 - 2017, which gives approximately 2500 assets.
 The Transformer model uses weekly returns and is trained with four different loss functions; Mean Squared Error (MSE), Weighted Mean Squared Error (WMSE), Adjusted Mean Squared Error (AdjMSE), and Negative Correlation (NegCorr).
 Moreover, a standard LSTM model with an MSE loss function is trained as a reference model.

 The five trained models are used to forecast the four-week return of all S&P-500 stocks for the period 2018 - 2023.
-Based on the model predictions, simple portfolios as created to evaluate the performance of each model in the out-of-sample period.
+Based on the model predictions, simple portfolios are created to evaluate the performance of each model in the out-of-sample period.
 Moreover, the five model-based portfolios are compared to the overall S&P-500 equally weighted index.

 ![Image of the Portfolios created in the paper](/Images/Out-of-sample_portfolios.png "Out-of-sample Portfolios")

+The results show that the Transformer model, in general, can outperform both the LSTM model and the S&P-500 equally weighted index over the five-year test period.
+It also shows that the choice of the loss function does play a role in the overall return over the period.
+However, notice that these results do not serve as any investment advice, but merely indicate the information captured by the Transformer models in even a volatile time series setting such as for weekly asset returns.

-The file 'Presentation' is a presentation created for the defense of the Master's Thesis and goes through the main findings in the paper.
+The file 'Presentation' contains slides created for the defense of the Master's Thesis and goes through the main findings in the paper.

 ## Code
 All code is written to be run in Google Colab.